-The County provides health insurance benefits for certain retired employees under a single-employer self-insured health care plan, financed and administered by the Southeast Service Cooperative and Houston County.
+The County provides health insurance benefits for certain retired employees under a single-employer, self-insured health care plan, financed and administered by the Southeast Service Cooperative and Houston County.
 Blue Cross and Blue Shield of Minnesota (BCBSM), under contract with the Southeast Service Cooperative, is the Claims Administrator.
 The County provides benefits for retirees as required by Minn.
 Stat. § 471.61, subd.
 2b.
-Active employees who retire from the County when eligible to receive a retirement benefit from PERA (or similar plan) and do not participate in any other health benefits program providing similar coverage will be eligible to continue coverage with respect to both themselves and their eligible dependent(s) under the County's health benefits program.
+Active employees, who retire from the County when eligible to receive a retirement benefit from PERA (or a similar plan) and do not participate in any other health benefits program providing coverage similar to that herein described, are eligible to continue coverage with respect to both themselves and their eligible dependent(s) under the County's health benefits program.